-First stop is ZION NATIONAL PARK, a landscape that was carved out by rushing streams over a period of a million years.
-Through Kaibab National Forest to the less visited North Rim of GRAND CANYON NATIONAL PARK, where you'll marvel at the stunning views of the flame-coloured walls plunging 8,297 feet (2529 metres) into the Colorado River.
+First stop is Zion National Park, a landscape that was carved out by rushing streams over a period of a million years.
+Through Kaibab National Forest to the less visited North Rim of Grand Canyon National Park, where you'll marvel at the stunning views of the flame - coloured walls plunging 4,800 feet into the Colorado River.
 The evening is free.
-(CB)
+(B)

 20 Grand Canyon National Park - Las Vegas

-Head to the unique phenomenon of Las Vegas, where today's fortune hunters try their luck at the 24-hour gambling tables of the "Strip."
+Head to the unique phenomenon of Las Vegas, where today's fortune hunters try their luck at the 24 - hour gambling tables and slots.
 An orientation tour upon arrival shows off many of the themed casino resorts along the colourful "Strip."
-The afternoon is at leisure so you can explore the casinos.

 21 Las Vegas